isuru-crest/CREST-Website/src/data/global/areas/area2-1.md

 is_featured: false
 type: "area"
 research_area: 2
-main_content: "The focus of CREST researchers is to utilize data available in open-source repositories to develop high-performing and robust AI-enabled prediction models to automate the detection, characterization, and fixing prioritization of vulnerabilities in time.
-We also study the security discussions of developers on open-source repositories (e.g., GitHub) and/or Q&A websites (e.g, Stack Overflow and Security StackExchange) to understand the current security challenges/risks and give suggestions on how researchers, educators and practitioners can maximally leverage and contribute to developing more secure software."
+main_content: "The focus of CREST researchers is to utilize data available in open-source repositories to develop high-performing and robust AI-enabled prediction models to automate the detection, characterization, and fixing prioritization of vulnerabilities in time."
 ---